intro-to-git/intro-to-git.github.io/src/content/lessons/advanced-git-features.md

 Bisect will try to choose the minimum number of commits you need to review.

 You can use an appropriate command to automatically validate if the commit is good or bad.
-(e.g. compile the code, run tests, or performance benchmarks)
+(e.g. compile the code, run tests or performance benchmarks)

 ---